ruchitabaglane/2021_Spring_finals/README.md

 As we can see the number of tests conducted reduced after administration of first dose of the vaccine.
 There is also a subsequent rise in the number of people tested and the positive cases with the rise in administration of the second dose of the vaccine.

-Thus, <em> we accept the null hypothesis </em> that the administration of vaccine has impacted the number of Covid-19 tests being conducted(increased or decreased).
+Thus, <em> we accept the null hypothesis </em> that the administration of vaccine has an influence on the number of Covid-19 tests being conducted(increased or decreased).

 ## Hypothesis 3